Berea-CS-Courses/capstone-project-AhadKhan98/Reflections/Week_#3_Reflection.md

 ## Goals for Next Week

 1. Finish the Chat UI.
+Complete by Tuesday
 2. Render data from the session object to the Chat component.
+Complete by Tuesday
+3. Fix deletion bug in ChatView.
+Complete by Wednesday.
-3. Create a table in MongoDB that stores each matched pair and their information.
+4. Create a table in MongoDB that stores each matched pair and their information.
+Complete by Wednesday.
-4. Attach active sessions to user objects and force redirect them to the chat room until the session is complete.
+5. Attach active sessions to user objects and force redirect them to the chat room until the session is complete.
+Complete by Friday.
-5. Remove active sessions from user objects once the session has been ended.
+6. Remove active sessions from user objects once the session has been ended.
+Complete by Friday.

 ## Resources for Next Week